nsubrahm/launcher/README.md

 ### Quick start

-1. The application expects raw data at the `/data` endpoint via a HTTP `POST` call.
+1. The application expects raw data at the `http://localhost:80/data` endpoint via a HTTP `POST` call.
 For details on developing a REST API client application conforming to the payload, see [payload documentation](./docs/payload.md).
 You can test with a [REST client simulator](https://github.com/nsubrahm/simulators/tree/main/rest).

-2. To generate alerts on parameters of the payload, the limits of the parameters should be configured.
+2. To generate alerts on parameters of the payload, the limits of the parameters should be configured by sending payload to `http://localhost:80/limits`.
 For details on developing a REST API client conforming to payload, see [limits documentation](./docs/limits.md).
 If limits are not configured, then no alerts will be generated.
 However, the application can be still used.

-3. Enter `http://localhost:8080/ui` in a browser to view the dashboard.
+3. Enter `http://localhost:80/ui` in a browser to view the dashboard.

 4. To apply a new license, edit `conf/license.key` file with new license key.
 Contact us for the new license key.